janyaswaller/contrails_model_group/README.md

 ### Folder 4
 Lightning workflow to run single-band (-single-timestep)  experiment.
 (Also extention to arbitrary band-timestep combinations included in the code.)

+### Folder 5
+Training a model for every timestep,and then ensembling them in a Stack.
+Each pretrained model gets as input the ash-colour version of the according timestep and needs to predict the mask at timestep 5.
+Afterwards another model is trained on the outputs of the pretrained(frozen) models to predict the final mask.